-If you fall under one the following three categories than the Children’s Law Reform Act will be used to resolve any custody disputes between you and your partner:
+If you fall under one the following three categories then the Children’s Law Reform Act will be used to resolve any decision-making responsibility disputes between you and your partner:

 - Common law couples who decide to separate;